Bambuu/intermediate-react/part6/src/assignments/assignment-1.md

-# Assignment 1
+# Assignment 1 - Static Context
-Let's look at defining a Context.

 ## Exercise A
 Let's have a look at creating a Context
 We can create one using